V/Line H type carriage: Disposal and Preservation

 The six LH Cars from SLH32/33 have been set aside for preservation.

 On 6 November 2024, Steamranger in South Australia announced on their Facebook page that they had acquired six H type carriages from V/Line.
-Enthusiast videos indicate these were sets SH25 (BCH125-BIH185-BTH165; set marched as SSH25) and SH21 (BCH121-BIH181-BTH161), along with power van PH454.
+Enthusiast videos indicate these were sets SH25 (BCH125-BIH185-BTH165; set marked as SSH25) and SH21 (BCH121-BIH181-BTH161), along with power van PH454.

 By 4 March 2025, carriages BTH174-BIH193-BCH134 were transferred to 707 Operations.
 This leaves a total of fifteen H cars in preservation.
-Notably, all three preserved short sets have a BIH as the central carriages, rather than a BH, meaning that none can be restored to their original configuration.
+Notably, all three preserved short sets have a BIH as the central carriages, rather than a BH, meaning that none can be restored to their original configuration (unless BTH174 reverts to BH150, but BCH130 and BTH170 were not preserved).

 By 18 March 2025, all remaining H type carriages (fourteen BCH, eleven BH, twelve BIH and fourteen BTH) were removed from the V/Line rolling stock register (along with 26 other carriages and seven vans).

 Set history

 Note: Colours are representative only, and do not directly correlate to liveries worn in the era.
+In particular, V/Line with silver stripes vs white and green stripes, and V/Line Passenger MkI and MkII liveries, are not necessarily marked separately.